Submitter FAQ

 Which version can I deposit if my work is published?

 Preferred formats are PDF for text and common, non-proprietary formats for media.
-Please ensure your files are readable and accessible (e.g., searchable text, captions for media when available).
+Please ensure your files are readable and accessible — for example, searchable text in PDFs and captions for media when available.

 Copyright & Rights